juju/docs/src/en/models.md

 ^# Compare a bundle to a model

-   A useful tool is the `diff-bundle` command.
-It allows the operator to compare a model with a charm bundle.
+   An operator can compare a model with a charm bundle.
+This is useful for determining what has changed since the bundle was deployed or just how a model differs from a bundle that was not yet used.

-   This topic is treated on the [Charm bundles][charms-bundles-diff] page.
+   This topic is covered on the [Charm bundles][charms-bundles-diff] page.

 ^# Configure a model